-The growth rate of worldwide aquaculture has been sustained and rapid, averaging about 8 percent per annum for over thirty years, while the take from wild fisheries has been essentially flat for the last decade.
+The growth rate of worldwide aquaculture has been sustained and rapid, averaging about 8%per annum for over thirty years, while the take from wild fisheries has been essentially flat since the last decade.

 Environmental impact concerns include waste handling, side-effects of antibiotics, competition between farmed and wild animals, and using other fish to feed more marketable carnivorous fish.
-However, research and commercial feed improvements during the 1990s & 2000s have lessened many of these.
+However, researches and commercial feed improvements f for the past twenty years have downsized many of these.

 Friend of the Sea Sustainable Aquaculture Criteria require:

-- no impact critical habitat (eg: mangroves, wetlands, etc)
+- no impact on critical habitat (e.g.: mangroves, wetlands, etc)

 - compliance with waste water parameters

-- no use of harmful antifoulants, GMOs and growth hormones
+- no use of harmful anti-foulants nor growth hormones

 - compliance with Social Accountability